A literary reportage by Michael Gleich

 Change - the 4th stage

 Again in a cemetery.
 This time in the middle of the forest.
-On the morning of January 19, 2007, the corpses of trees were piled up to ten meters high.
-They lay crisscrossed over each other.
-They had been killed by someone they called 'the magnificent one' in German.
+On the morning of January 19, 2007, the tree corpses were piled up to ten meters high.
+They lay criss-crossed over each other.
+They had been cut down by someone they called 'the glorious one' in German.
 In Greek, his name is Kyrill.
-The winter storm swept through Europe with winds of up to 225 kilometers per hour.
-It also devastated huge areas of forest in the Sauerland region.
-Areas planted with spruce trees were hardest hit: Although they grow quickly, they only root shallowly in the ground.
+The winter storm swept through Europe with wind speeds of up to 225 kilometers per hour.
+It also devastated huge areas of forest in the Sauerland.
+Areas with spruce trees were the worst affected: Although they grow quickly, they only have shallow roots in the ground.
 Kyrill, the killer, had an easy time of it.

-A few weeks after the hurricane, Stefan Knippertz took two rolls of red and yellow barrier tape, each 500 meters long, and cut his way into the thicket.
-"I was the smallest of the rangers, so I was picked to crawl between the tree trunks and mark a path with the tape," he recalls, grinning.
+A few weeks after the hurricane, Stefan Knippertz took two rolls of red and yellow barrier tape, each 500 meters long, and cut his way through the thicket.
+"I was the smallest of the rangers, so I was singled out to crawl between the tree trunks and mark a path with the tape," he remembers and has to grin.

 Read More